DAISY Pipeline

-The DAISY Pipeline 2 is an open-source, cross-platform framework for the automated processing of digital content in and between various file formats.
+The DAISY Pipeline is an open-source, cross-platform framework and user interface for the automated processing of digital content in and between various file formats.
 It intends to facilitate the production and maintenance of accessible content for people with print disabilities.

 Accessibility

 The Pipeline was developed by and for the DAISY community, a group of organizations committed to making content accessible.
 It goes without saying that accessiblity is the main interest of the tool.
-There are Pipeline transformation for migrating from one accessible format to another, enriching an input format with certain accessible features, and producing formats targeting a specific disability.
+There are Pipeline transformation for migrating from one accessible format to another, enriching an input format with certain accessible features, and producing formats targeting specific disability reading systems.

 Standards

 Accessibility goes hand in hand with standards.
-The file formats that the Pipeline primarily focuses on are EPUB 3, DAISY and PEF.
+Notable file formats that DAISY Pipeline evolves around are EPUB, DAISY, PEF and eBraille.

 Cross-platform